Merchant card acceptance

 You must not retry declined transactions for certain decline codes as outlined here.
 Subsequent approvals on declined transactions may result in chargebacks, fines, and/or termination of the account.

-You do not have to provide the decline reason to the cardholder and can refer them to their Issuing Bank.
+You do not have to provide the decline reason to the cardholder and can refer them to their issuing bank.

 Suspicious transactions

 We recommend paying attention to the following to determine if the circumstances surrounding the card payment seem suspicious.
-While this can be difficult in a card-not-present environment, any interactions with the Customer and review of the card transaction can help identify fraudulent activity.
+While this can be difficult in a card-not-present environment, any interactions with the customer and review of the card transaction can help identify fraudulent activity.

 Ask yourself, does the cardholder: